Table of Contents

 Data Science Foundations is a web-native, interactive zyBook that helps students visualize concepts to learn faster and more effectively than with a traditional textbook.
 (Check out our research.)

-Since 2012, over 900 universities and colleges across the country have adopted web-native zyBooks to transform their STEM education.
+Since 2012, over 1,700 academic institutions have adopted web-native zyBooks to transform their STEM education.

 zyBooks benefit students and instructors: